 In his current research, Anton investigates new ways to support (end-) users in the do-it-yourself configuration process of Smart Homes.
 Here his special focus lies on the application of augmented reality based interfaces to provide users with technical background and guidance, as well as possibilities of risk-less exploration on demand.

-This page provides free access to log files with raw data from user experiments conducted by the members of the Interactive Systems research group at Alpen-Adria-Universität Klagenfurt.
-Please, do not hesitate to contact us for detailed information about our publications, experiments or the corresponding data files!
-We value scientific repeatability/verification and aim to extend the list with data from future as well as earlier experiments.
+This page provides access to log files with raw data from user experiments conducted by the members of the Interactive Systems research group at Alpen-Adria-Universität Klagenfurt.
+Please, do not hesitate to contact us for more information about our experiments and the corresponding data files and publications!
+We value scientific repeatability/verification and aim to extend the list with data from future experiments.

 Ahlström, D., Hudelist, M.A., and Schoeffmann, K. (2012): A User Study on Image Browsing on Touchscreens.